 Group 0, or the noble gases

 Helium has 2 electrons, filling the first shell.
 Neon is 2.8.
 Argon is 2.8.8.
-All the noble gas elements have 8 electrons in their outermost shell, so they do not need to gain or lose electrons.
-As a result, they do not make molecules; we find them as single atoms instead.
+All the noble gas elements have complete outermost shells, so they do not need to gain or lose electrons.
+As a result, they do not make molecules - we find them as single atoms instead.
 The other name for this is monatomic.
 They also (with very few exceptions) do not undergo chemical reactions.

-The only interesting patterns are their density and boiling point.
-As you go down Group 0, the gases get denser.
-That makes sense, because the individual atoms have more particles, and so more mass.
-As you go down Group 0, the boiling temperature increases, but is always very low.
-It makes sense that Group 0 elements have very low boiling points; the forces between the atoms are very weak, so it doesn't take much energy to break the atoms apart.
+Also, as you go down Group 0, the boiling point increases, but is always very low.
+It makes sense that Group 0 elements have very low boiling points - the forces between the atoms are very weak, so it doesn't take much energy to break the atoms apart.
 Elements that are lower in the periodic table have heavier atoms, so it needs a bit more energy to make the atoms move freely.

 Metals vs non-metals

-The elements shaded blue are all have the properties of metals; they are shiny, they conduct heat and electricity, they are ductile.
+The elements shaded blue all have the properties of metals - they are shiny, they conduct heat and electricity and they are ductile.
 In terms of electrons, they all become stable by losing electrons.